What is an ETF?

 So which is better?

-In the same way, it can be hard to generalise about the quality of all stocks on the stock market, it can be hard to generalise about the quality of all ETFs and LICs.
-Be it stocks, ETFs or LICs, some are certainly better than others, and some should be avoided.
+In the same way, it can be hard to generalise the quality of all stocks on the stock market, it can be hard to generalise the quality of all ETFs and LICs.
+Be it stocks, ETFs or LICs, some are certainly better than others, and some should be avoided depending on your personal situation.
+A few closing points to consider:

 - ETFs usually have lower fees.
 Fees are among the most important things an investor can control as high fees can erode the power of compound returns.